open-telemetry/opentelemetry-php-contrib/src/Exporter/Instana/README.md

 ## Issues

-This repo is maintained by IBM Instana and is read-only.
+This exporter is primarily maintained by contributors from IBM.
 Issues should be reported as part of standard [Instana product support](https://www.ibm.com/support/pages/instana-support).